 The “tale as old as time” is getting a Latter-day update.

-“Beauty and the Beast: A Latter-day Tale” will be released in Utah movie theaters Friday, March 16, 2007.
+“Beauty and the Beast: A Latter-day Tale” was released in Utah movie theaters Friday, March 16, 2007.
 It is based on the original fairy tale and is laced with Latter-day Saint and mainstream Christian themes.